- 1809 Ashland Avenue

 Cynda Hylton Rushton

-She is a international leader in nursing ethics; her seminal work on nurse suffering and moral distress was selected for inclusion in the U.S. Nursing Ethics History project with 25 leading nurse ethicists.
-A book chronicling the evolution of nursing ethics in the United States was published by the American Nurses Association in 2008.
+Dr. Rushton is an international leader in nursing ethics; her seminal work on nurse suffering and moral distress was selected for inclusion in the U.S. Nursing Ethics History project with 25 other leading nurse ethicists.
 She has provided leadership in numerous nursing and interdisciplinary organizations including the Board of Directors of the American Society of Law, Medicine, and Ethics, and the American Association of Critical-Care Nurses, where she was chair and member of the ethics work group.
-She also served on the first task force on standards for bioethics consultation.
+She also served on the first national task force on standards for bioethics consultation.
 As a member of the American Nurses Association, she served as a member of the ANA task force on the nurse’s role in end-of-life decisions and the development of the profession’s position statements on key end-of-life issues.
+She represented the American Association of Critical Care Nurses on the American Thoracic Society’s multi-organization task forces on conscience based objections in critical care and the provision of potentially ineffective medical treatment.

-Dr. Rushton’s scholarship in clinical ethics focuses on moral distress and suffering of clinicians, the ethical issues in family-centered care, pediatric palliative care, advance-care planning for children, and conceptual foundations of integrity, respect, trust and compassion.
-Dr. Rushton is recognized for her work in developing interdisciplinary educational curricula and models of care.
-She also has extensive experience in creating clinician-family partnerships, whereby families whose children have faced life-threatening illnesses partner with researchers and/or clinicians to improve systems of care, design research and educational initiatives, and improve quality and family satisfaction.
-She led (with Dr. Gail Geller) an international collaboration to improve the lives of children affected by life-threatening neuromuscular diseases and a related project, focusing on the ethical issues faced by neuromuscular clinicians.
-As part of her RWJ Fellowship, she also tested an intervention to reduce moral distress and burnout by cultivating resilience in nurses working in critical care, oncology and neonatal/pediatrics.
+Dr. Rushton’s scholarship in clinical ethics focuses on moral distress and suffering of clinicians; the ethical issues in family-centered, palliative and end of life care; and conceptual foundations of integrity, respect, trust and compassion.
+Dr. Rushton led (with Dr. Gail Geller) an international collaboration to improve the lives of children affected by life-threatening neuromuscular diseases, and a related project focusing on the ethical issues faced by neuromuscular clinicians.
 In 2009, she and Dr. Geller received a $1 million grant from the National Institutes of Health to extend their work in improving the lives of children with neuromuscular disorders and sickle cell disease by integrating palliative care principles into practice, using an innovative educational intervention.
-They developed 13 documentary award winning films based on interviews with patients,families and clinicians and an inter-professional curricula for widespread dissemination.
+They developed 13 documentary award winning films based on interviews with patients, families and clinicians and an inter-professional curricula, Vision of Hope, for widespread dissemination via the Berman Institute’s website.